Studying online

 This unit introduces students to the cell biology, ecology, epidemiology, pathogenesis and diagnosis of fungi and parasitic protozoans and helminths.
 Where appropriate, the concepts of zoonosis, opportunistic parasitism and drug resistance as well as the vectors of transmission, are discussed.
 Both the lecture and practical classes place a strong emphasis on the diagnostic characteristics of infectious agents and the techniques used in clinical laboratories for accurate identification of pathogens and opportunists.

-Students are able to (1) explain the basic features of parasites and fungi which infect humans; (2) describe the pathogenesis and epidemiology of important fungal and parasitic pathogens; (3) explain the chemotherapy of fungal and parasitic infections; (4) describe laboratory tests used in diagnosis of these infections; (5) correctly perform basic laboratory skills; and (6) discuss practices and policies used for the prevention and control of parasitic and fungal diseases.
+Students are able to (1) explain the basic features of parasites and fungi which infect humans; (2) describe the pathogenesis and epidemiology of important fungal and parasitic pathogens; (3) explain the chemotherapy of fungal and parasitic infections; (4) describe laboratory tests used in diagnosis of fungal and parasitic infections; (5) correctly perform advanced laboratory skills in the diagnosis of fungal and parasitic infections; and (6) discuss practices and policies used for the prevention and control of parasitic and fungal diseases.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.